MATT STEVENSON WINS THRILLING SENIOR MANX GRAND PRIX RACE

 Rounding off the top ten finishers were David Lumsden, Victor Lopez Santos, Stephen Smith and Wayne Humble.

-There was also cause for celebration as Matt Stevenson, Steven Procter and Andy Farrell became members of the exclusive Tommy Club, all lapping over the magical 120mph marker.
+There was also cause for celebration as Matt Stevenson, Steven Procter and Andy Farrell became members of the exclusive Tommy Club, all lapping the famous mountain course over the magical 120mph marker.

 Senior Manx Grand Prix Race result